The shrinking reality of “legal” abortion

 Photo by Markus Winkler / Unsplash

-As of October 21, 2025, abortion protections exist in 31 states and the District of Columbia, yet access is dramatically shrinking because of federal funding cuts, hospital policies, and new national pressure on abortion pills.
-Note - this post was updated on December 9 to include new contraception information.
+As of April 2026, abortion protections exist in 31 states and the District of Columbia, yet access is dramatically shrinking because of federal funding cuts, hospital policies, and new national pressure on abortion pills.

-• Abortion remains legal/protected in 31 states and DC, yet access is tightening through funding freezes, hospital policies, and new pressure on medication abortion.
+• Abortion remains legal/protected in 31 states and DC, yet access is tightening through funding freezes, hospital policies, and new pressure on medication abortion (both state and federal levels).

 Why it Matters